Life with AI

 The technology exists at component level:

-- Seasonal thermal storage at 2+ GWh (BTES precedents)
+• Seasonal thermal storage at 90 GWh (Varanto, under construction)

 The integration challenge is assembling these components into a 3D thermal network serving 10 million people across 1.5 km of vertical height, with reliability requirements that exceed anything in the district energy field.